trevorthornton/archivesspace-api-utility/README.md

 ## Configuration

-This gem requires an instance of ArchivesSpace to be running on an accessible server, which can be configured as follows (modified as appropriate):
+This gem requires an instance of ArchivesSpace to be running on an accessible server, which can be configured like this (modified as appropriate):

 ```
 ArchivesSpaceApiUtility.configure do |config|